What is Geo-Targeting ?

 else if (geo[2] == 'TX'){

-document.write('<a href="http://site2.com"><img src="/banner_tx.gif"></a>');
+document.write('<a href="https://site2.com"><img src="/banner_tx.gif"></a>');

 }